lockenkop/personal-config/README.md

 ### TODO

-- [ ] add Todos
 - [ ] add code extensions
 - [ ] add keyboard shortcuts
 - [ ] set default browser
 - [ ] maybe force yay install with correct package names
 - [ ] yay install skip if installed
 - [ ] run mhwd graphics driver installation
-- [ ] start code oss one time or generate user folder ln: failed to create symbolic link '/home/jonas/.config/Code - OSS/User': No such file or directory
 - [ ] maybe start rofi before generating link to config or create the folder ln: failed to create symbolic link '/home/jonas/.local/share/rofi/themes/squared-material-red.rasi': No such file or directory
-- [ ] fix fancontrol on startup, maybe mklinks_hwmon does it. modules are not loaded in order and fancontrol will not find the right devpaths

 ### creating a new link